Serotonin syndrome and fluoxetine

 Risk factors for developing serotonin syndrome include taking multiple medications that increase serotonin levels, increasing the dose of a single medication too quickly, or combining medications that affect serotonin levels.
 It is important to consult with a healthcare provider before changing medication regimens to ensure safety and prevent potential interactions that could lead to serotonin syndrome.

-See also Drug fluoxetine 20mg
+See also Breastfeeding while taking fluoxetine

 Symptoms and Diagnosis